 Plank Hold

 Position yourself face down with forearms on the floor, elbows directly beneath your shoulders.
 Extend your legs behind you with toes tucked under.
-Lift your body so you’re supported only by your forearms and toes, creating a straight line from head to heels.
+Lift your body so you are supported only by your forearms and toes, creating a straight line from head to heels.
 Engage your core, glutes, and legs.
 Hold this position.

 The plank is the ultimate core strengthening exercise.
-This isometric hold works your entire core - rectus abdominis, obliques, transverse abdominis, and back muscles.
+This isometric hold works your entire core: rectus abdominis, obliques, transverse abdominis, and back muscles.
 Strong core muscles improve posture, reduce back pain, and improve performance in all other movements.
 The static nature allows maximum muscle engagement without movement.

 Burpees